aaltsys/doc-server3/wares/03_terminal-server.rst

 NETSHARE.BAT
 -----------------------------

-Edit the :filename:`NETSHARE.BAT` program to use either the correct IP address of the server or the server NETBIOS name, such as ``AAltsysServer``.
+Edit the :file:`NETSHARE.BAT` program to use either the correct IP address of the server or the server NETBIOS name, such as ``AAltsysServer``.

 RDPPRINT.BAT
 -----------------------------

-The default :filename:`NETPRINT.BAT` is intended to work for local printers, and it will not work for remote users.
+The default :file:`NETPRINT.BAT` is intended to work for local printers, and it will not work for remote users.
 Instead, the remote users must share their printers and a table of users and shares is required: